 Before joining UC Berkeley in 2015, Dylan Penningroth was on the faculty of the History Department at the University of Virginia (1999-2002), at Northwestern University (2002-2015), and a Research Professor at the American Bar Foundation (2007-2015).

-Penningroth is currently working on a book entitled Before the Movement: The Hidden History of Civil Rights.
-Combining legal and social history, and drawing from a large sample of trial court records, the study explores how ordinary Black people used and thought about law in their everyday lives, and how Black legal activity and Black legal thought helped shape American law from the 1830s to the 1970s.
-It will be published by Liveright in fall 2023.
+Penningroth’s new book is entitled Before the Movement: The Hidden History of Civil Rights (Liveright, 2023).
+Combining legal and social history, and drawing from a large sample of trial court records, the book explores how ordinary Black people used and thought about law in their everyday lives, and how Black legal activity and Black legal thought helped shape American law and Black social movements from the 1830s to the 1970s.

 B.A., Yale University (1993)